-Sarah’s own artists’ books include Flowers in Hotel Rooms Volumes I-V, an ongoing series of books inspired by Richard Brautigan’s novel The Abortion; Do Not Enter, unique pulp/screenprinted book for Tim Mosely’s Codex Event 8, Brisbane, Australia, now in the collection of Librorum Apud Artificem library for the artist’s book, Sydney, Australia; book, and e-pub for Tim Mosely’s Codex Event 8, Brisbane, Australia, March 2012.
-In collection of Librorum Apud Artificem library for the artist’s book, Sydney, Australia; Dead Search for the exhibition Lessons in History Vol. II – Democracy at grahame galleries + editions, Brisbane, Australia (November 2012), and Why Say it Again? commissioned for Di Carta/Papermade, International biennial exhibition, curated by Valeria Bertesina, Palazzo Fogazzaro, Schio (VI), Italy 2013 – 2014.
-Recent works include GIFT: I Made This For You and Their Eyes Were Watching God 2018.
+Sarah’s own artists’ books include Flowers in Hotel Rooms Volumes I-V, an ongoing series of books inspired by Richard Brautigan’s novel The Abortion; Do Not Enter, unique pulp/screenprinted book for Tim Mosely’s Codex Event 8, Brisbane, Australia, in the collection of Librorum Apud Artificem library for the artist’s book, Sydney, Australia; Dead Search for the exhibition Lessons in History Vol. II – Democracy at grahame galleries + editions, Brisbane, Australia, November 2012, and Why Say it Again? commissioned for Di Carta/Papermade, International biennial exhibition, curated by Valeria Bertesina, Palazzo Fogazzaro, Schio (VI), Italy 2013 – 2014.
+Recent works include GIFT: I Made This For You, 2016 and Read To Me, 2018, which is currently touring the UK and USA until December 2019.

 Sarah has been collaborating with the poet and artist Nancy Campbell, on an annual video and book production for World Book Night since 2010.
 Each event is in tribute to a particular novel.
 Their first collaboration was commissioned as part of the University of Dundee’s AHRC funded project, Poetry Beyond Text: Vision, Text and Cognition, for which they produced Dinner and A Rose for Patricia Highsmith’s Ripley series.
 Since then they have made an annual collaborative book and video, inviting artists, writers, musicians to join them on World Book Night.
 These include TOAST: A Night on Weevil Lake, 2011, in tribute to Douglas Coupland’s novel The Gum Thief; The Secrets of Metahemeralism 2012, in tribute to The Secret History by Donna Tartt; Some Small, Good Things 2013 in tribute to Raymond Carver’s A Small, Good Thing; Post Office in tribute to Charles Bukowski in 2014, Shine On for Stephen King’s The Shining in 2015, Serena Joy 2016, for Margaret Atwood’s novel The Handmaid’s Tale; BOOK ISH NESS in 2017, and Their Eyes Were Watching God in tribute to China Miéville, 2018.